uptonking/note4yaoo/lib-editor-prosemirror-collab.md

 - In this demo there are two ProseMirror editors and each of them has a dedicated PouchDB instance.
   - These databases sync up to a third database, which belongs to a "server".
   - If client A is updated, then the server is updated which ideally propagates client B.

+- we use PouchDB for this demo which is a JavaScript implementation of the CouchDB protocol.
+There are three collections:
+  - 1. PMDocument: stores the ProseMirror document
+  - 2. ClientSteps: stores the steps coming from the clients
+  - 3. ServerSteps: stores the steps accepted by the server

+- Data flow on the server
+  - The server listens to new documents in ClientSteps
+  - If the version of the steps is correct, the client is synced up to the server
+  - And finally: the server updates the ProseMirror document stored in PMDocument ( referenced by the incoming step ) and saves the accepted steps to ServerSteps

+- Data flow on the clients
+  - postSteps.ts is called by ProseMirror whenever there is an incoming ProseMirror transaction ( either the user did something in the editor, or the server sent new steps coming from another user ).
+  - In that function, sendable steps are calculated by the prosemirror-collab module, and if there's any then they are written to the database as ClientSteps.
+  - The ProseMirror view is also updated.
+  - only listens to the step in ServerSteps which has the version that updates the current document.
+I

+-  Offline functionality is also possible with the same structure ( with some added code ), but keep in mind that ProseMirror's collaborative feature is not meant for offline use and it is possible to lose some information ( for example if a user typed into an existing paragraph when offline, and then the paragraph is deleted then the information is lost ), but in general, it works great.
 # [Collaborative Editing in ProseMirror__201507](https://marijnhaverbeke.nl/blog/collaborative-editing.html)

 ## [「译」ProseMirror 中的协同编辑实现](https://www.xheldon.com/tech/Collaborative-Editing-in-ProseMirror.html)